spatialthoughts/qgis-tutorials/el/_sources/docs/3/colorized_river_basin_map.rst.txt

   .. image:: /static/3/colorized_river_basin_map/images/27.png
     :align: center

-28. We can improve the by assigning differnt widths to the rivers based on their size.
-The ``rivers_with_color`` layer has a field ``ORD_STRA`` containign the value of the `Strahler Order <https://en.wikipedia.org/wiki/Strahler_number>`_ of the river.
+28. We can improve the map by assigning different widths to the rivers based on their size.
+The ``rivers_with_color`` layer has a field ``ORD_STRA`` containing the value of the `Strahler Order <https://en.wikipedia.org/wiki/Strahler_number>`_ of the river.
 The larger the number, the bigger the river.
 We will use the Assistant to help us use the value of the strahler order to an appropriate stroke width.
 Click the :guilabel:`Data defined override` button next to :guilabel:`Stroke width` and select :guilabel:`Assistant...`.

   .. image:: /static/3/colorized_river_basin_map/images/28.png
     :align: center